Mortgage

 4. Late payment date

-Your mortgage payment is technically late if you don’t pay it by the first of the month.
-Your statement will include a “if paid after” amount that includes a late fee, which is typically charged if you make your payment after the 15th of the month.
+Your mortgage payment is technically late if you don’t pay it by the due date.
+Your statement will include an “if paid after” amount that includes a late fee, which is typically charged if you make your payment 15 or more days late.

 5. Outstanding principal amount